Mir Turab Ali Khan, Salar Jung I: Career

+He was appointed the talukdar of Khammam in 1847.
+He held the position for 8 months.

+Prime Minister of Hyderabad

 He succeeded his uncle Siraj-ul-Mulk as the prime minister in 1853 at the age of 23.
 During this time, the administration of the Hyderabad State was infused with corruption, and there was no systematic form of government.

-His earlier reforms included constitution of courts of justice at Hyderabad, organization of the police force, construction and reparation of irrigation works, and establishment of schools.
+His early reforms included constitution of courts of justice at Hyderabad, organization of the police force, construction and reparation of irrigation works, and establishment of schools.
 In 1854, the first modern educational institution in Hyderabad was established by the name, Dar-ul-Ulum.

 On the outbreak of the Indian rebellion of 1857, he supported the British, and although unable to hinder an attack on the British Residency, he warned the British minister that it was in contemplation.
 The attack was repulsed; the Hyderabad contingent remained loyal, and their loyalty served to ensure the tranquility of the region.
 Salar Jung took advantage of the preoccupation of the British government with the rebellion to push his reforms more boldly, and when the Calcutta authorities were again at liberty to consider the condition of affairs his work had been carried far towards completion.

 In 1867, the State was divided into five Divisions (subahs) — namely Berar, Bidar, Bijapur, Aurangabad, and Hyderabad, and seventeen Districts, and subedars, or governors, were appointed for the five Divisions and talukdars and tehsildars for the districts.

 The other important reform introduced by Salar Jung was the stabilization of currency.
 A central mint was established at Hyderabad and the district mints were abolished.
 He issued Hali Sikka rupees and this became the standard currency for all monetary transactions.
 A government treasury was established in the city, and the customs department brought directly under the government.